Don’t DIY That: Bed Bug Control

 Effectiveness Issues When It Comes to DIY Bed Bug Treatment

 Can the all-knowing internet provide options for do-it-yourself bed bug control?
-While you’ll undoubtedly find a slew of methods that people swear by, the likelihood of online bed bug control working is slim.
+While you’ll undoubtedly find a slew of methods that people swear by, like using alcohol to kill bed bugs, the likelihood of online bed bug control working is slim.
 Here’s why:

 - It can be difficult to identify bed bugs, as they closely resemble their bat bug cousins.